paulbt94/tcc_automation_challenge/README.md

    ```

 That's it!
 You should now be able to see Cypress executing the test on Chrome and the results are displayed on the terminal.
+You can also see the auto-generated report by following these steps:
+1. Navigate to cypress > reports
+2. From there right click the index.html file and click on Copy Path option
+3. Open your browser, paste the path, and hit enter

+Now you'll get a nice HTML report for the test run.